The Best Sourdough Crepes Recipe (Discard)

 Enter your email below, and we’ll send it straight to your inbox!
 Plus, you’ll get my newest sourdough recipes and best tips every week!

-Homemade crepes are a perfect meal for any time of the day!
-Top with fresh fruit, chocolate ganache, or homemade whipped cream for a delectable breakfast or dessert, or roll with roasted vegetables and melted cheese for a flavorful snack, lunch, or dinner.
+- Pretty versatile–These thin pancakes work any time of day.
+Fill them with fresh fruit, chocolate ganache, or whipped cream for breakfast or dessert, or go savory with roasted vegetables and melted cheese for lunch or dinner.

 * To find precise measurements, scroll to the bottom of this post to find the recipe card*

-- Sourdough Starter Discard: I found that 24-48 hours old discard works best for this recipe.
-Any discard that was older than two days had a pretty overpowering sourdough flavor.
+- Sourdough Starter Discard – I found that 24-48 hours old discard works best for this recipe.
+Any discard older than two days can give the crepes a pretty overpowering sourdough flavor.
+I haven’t tried this recipe with active starter yet, but if you do, let me know how it turns out in the comments.

-- Eggs: Eggs give the crepe batter structure and help them not to tear.
+- Eggs – Eggs give the batter structure and help the crepes hold together without tearing.

 - Milk: I use whole milk for a rich and creamy flavor, but feel free to swap it with your preferred milk or milk substitute.

-- Sugar – Gives the sourdough crepe batter a little bit of sweetness.
-Omit if you are preparing savory crepes.
+- Sugar – Adds a little sweetness to the batter.
+Leave it out if you are making savory crepes.

 - Vanilla – Pure vanilla extract is my favorite.
-If you are preparing savory crepes, you can omit this.
+Leave this out if you are going the savory route.

-- Salt – To offset the sugar and give flavor to the batter.
+- Salt – Balances the sweetness and adds flavor to the batter.

-In a large bowl, mix together all of the ingredients with an immersion blender or a whisk until smooth (about 15-20 seconds).
-Another quick option would be to place all of the ingredients into a blender and mix until the sourdough crepe batter is smooth.
+- In a large bowl, mix together all of the ingredients with an immersion blender or a whisk until smooth, about 15-20 seconds.
+You can also pour everything into a blender and mix until the batter is smooth.

-The batter will be quite thin compared to a pancake batter.
-You’re looking for a consistency similar to heavy cream.
+- The batter will be quite thin compared to pancake batter.
+You are looking for a consistency similar to heavy cream.

 Cook

-Place a non-stick skillet or cast iron pan on medium-low heat to medium heat.
-Melt a bit of butter and spread it evenly in the preheated pan.
-You want your pan to be lightly greased.
-Too much butter will prevent the batter from sticking when you turn the pan.
+- Place a nonstick skillet or cast iron pan on medium-low to medium heat.
+Melt a little butter and spread it evenly in the pan.
+You want the pan lightly greased.
+Too much butter will prevent the batter from spreading properly when you tilt the pan.

-For a 10-inch pan, pour 1/4 cup of batter into the center and immediately turn the non-stick frying pan in a circular motion to spread the crepe batter into a thin layer.
-Another way would be to pour the batter with a ladle and use the back of the ladle to spread thinly on the bottom of the pan.
-Choose your favorite method!
+- For a 10-inch pan, pour 1/4 cup of batter into the center and immediately tilt the pan in a circular motion to spread the batter into a thin, even layer.
+You can also use the back of a ladle to spread it instead.

-8-in frying pan: Less than 1/4 cup of batter
+- 8-inch pan: a little less than 1/4 cup of batter

-Cook for 1-2 minutes on the first side or until the edges of the crepe turn crispy.
-Using a spatula, gently release the edges from the pan and carefully flip the crepe.
-Cook for an additional minute on the second side.
-Repeat the same process with the remaining batter.
+- Cook for 1-2 minutes on the first side or until the edges turn crispy.
+Gently loosen the edges with a spatula and carefully flip the crepe.
+Cook for another minute on the second side.
+Repeat with the remaining batter.

 Sweet fillings: